Positional Cheats, NO-No's and You.

 The outside of the elbow is one of the most common regions affected by climbing seen in my clinic.
 Loaded from below by the muscles that open your hand and fingers, it also serves as an attachment for the muscles that provide side-to-side stability for your hand.
 When discerning which muscle is tugging and aggravating the elbow, it is important to know that this region is the attachment for the combined interface for many muscles.
 Forming as a set, almost all the important climbing muscles that extend the finger and wrist attach via one tendon, the common extensor tendon.

 Focusing today on the pain that wraps around your elbow to the back of your elbow, it is my goal to point out that the side-to-side wrist stabilizers load into the triceps.
-With this said, strengthening your triceps will help stabilize and balance the wrist.
+With this said, strengthening your triceps and forearm will help stabilize and balance the wrist.
 The most important take away is that if you feel like you need to cheat, step back and take a break.
 You’re either climbing TOO hard OR not taking enough rest.

 On your next day at the gym, pay attention to how you get up that wall.
 You just might prevent your next injury.
 Especially if you are plagued by a specific injury, watch to see how the other regions load into the area and what you can do to decrease this tension.